-The Eel River flows from the Mendocino National Forest to the coast a few miles south of Eureka, CA, traversing a topographically diverse area of mountains, canyons and redwood forests.
+The Eel River flows from the Mendocino National Forest to the coast a few miles south of Eureka, traversing a topographically diverse area of mountains, canyons and redwood forests in Northern California.
 Including its tributaries, it drains more than 3,500 square miles and is the state’s third largest watershed.
-Its state and federal designation as a Wild and Scenic River prevents it from being dammed and is meant to limit industrial development.

-The Eel River has flow rates that vary as much as 100-fold with changing Pacific storm patterns and seasons.
+The Eel River has flow rates that vary as much as a hundredfold with changing Pacific storm patterns and seasons.
 Flowing northward through the Coast Range mountains toward its terminus at the Pacific Ocean south of Humboldt Bay, the Eel’s mainstem is about 200 miles long and connects to four tributaries: the Van Duzen River, North Fork, Middle Fork and South Fork.
-The Eel River is a major water supply source and recharges the groundwater basins that support agriculture, municipal and domestic water supplies.
+The Eel River is a major water source and recharges the groundwater basins that support agriculture, municipal and domestic water supplies.

 Beginning on the south side of Bald Mountain in Mendocino, the Eel River flows south to Lake Pillsbury, a reservoir in northern Lake County completed in 1921 before the river’s designation as wild and scenic.
 As it flows westward, the river is diverted by Pacific Gas and Electric’s Potter Valley Project into the Russian River.
-As it flows north, it meets the Middle Fork, then the Northern Fork, both joining from the east and enclosing the Round Valley Indian Reservation.
-The mainstem then meets the South Fork from the West then the Van Duzen from the east.
+As it flows north, it meets the Middle Fork, then the North Fork, both joining from the east and enclosing the Round Valley Indian Reservation.
+The mainstem then meets the South Fork from the west then the Van Duzen from the east.
 The Eel flows north until the city of Fortuna where it bends west through an estuary to empty into the Pacific Ocean.

 Wildlife and History